 I’m grateful for the real connections I have with my buddies.
 We are however, at that age where we are still pursuing dreams, but some of us realize that we have neglected so many things such as health that seemed creep up on us and sometimes, sideline us.
 We are not our father’s generation.
 We know better, and for most our adult lives, did better.
 We are also guilty of focusing too much on the exterior while foolishly ignoring what was going on inside.
 Life has a funny way of letting you know when something is off.
 You can either listen to the whispers and adjust, or ignore it.
 The latter can sometimes have severe consequences.

 There are so many social media famous men that have many of us (including myself) as loyal followers.
 We are hanging on to their every word, gym routine, fashion swagger, and overall appearance (illusion) of a spectacular lifestyle.
-When it comes to their fitness, we sometimes see that cheat meal they’ll post on a Saturday that will include Five Guys burgers, fries, and soda!
+We sometimes see that cheat meal they’ll post on a Saturday that will include Five Guys burgers, fries, and soda!
 All while sitting at a table in a tank top shrink wrapped to reveal abs of steel.
 It’s not fair you say to yourself!
 You’re killing yourself in the gym after adhering to your heart healthy diet, and even if you allow yourself the occasional indulgence, you wonder if it would be worth the spike in cholesterol.
-You may secretly hate on the Adonis on social media for these posts, but know he, among others, don’t always share their entire truth.
+You may secretly hate on the Adonis on social media for these posts, but know that he, like many others, don’t always share their entire truth.

-You may not be privy to each individual workout, the meal prep, and the level of dedication some of the fit men on social media endure.
-You’re witnessing the weekend cheat meal without knowing the hustle and grind throughout the week for months and even years.
-I would be remised if I did not say that just because some of these men are looking amazing living envious lives, does not mean they are healthy!
-I’m speaking more to the man of a certain age who has managed to either transform or maintain is health and wellness as a result of recognizing the importance of self-care, particularly as we get older and of course increasingly dope!
+You may not be privy to each individual workout, the meal prep, and the level of dedication some of the fittest men on social media endure.
+You’re witnessing the weekend cheat meal without knowing the hustle and grind throughout the week for months, and even years.
+I would be remiss if I did not say that just because some of these men are looking amazing living envious lives, doesn’t mean they are healthy and making the best choices in pursuit of the perfect physique.
+There are however, countless men of a certain age who have managed to either transform or maintain their health and wellness as a result of recognizing the importance of self-care, particularly as we get older and of course, become better version of ourselves!

 We can no longer afford to subscribe to the notion that our appearance, events we frequent, and sometimes desire to be seen as who we are in our highlight reels on social media is all there is.
 It’s imperative that we are giving ourselves the level of care we deserve on the inside out.
-Let’s take care of ourselves fellas and loves US a lot more than we have been.
+Let’s take care of ourselves f and love US a lot more than we have been.
 It is far too often that we don’t talk about the things that matter until it’s too late.
-We can change that narrative to reflect a healthier lifestyle that shines and is as good as gold!
+We can change that narrative to reflect a healthier lifestyle that not only shines, but is as good as gold!